BrightspaceUI/actions/incremental-release/README.md

 This GitHub action looks for keywords in the latest commit to automatically increment the package version, create a GitHub release/tag, and optionally publish to NPM.

+> ⚠️ Where possible, use the [`semantic-release`](../semantic-release) instead!
+It offers similar functionality with a more standard versioning syntax.

 ## Using the Action

 Typically this action is triggered from a workflow that runs on your `main` branch after each commit or pull request merge.